SmidgeonE/Comp401/README.md

 ## Note

-You can also add the separation, cohesion, and alignment constants at runtime as well to override the default values:
+I changed my mind, you can also add the separation, cohesion, and alignment constants at runtime as well to override the default values:

 ```
 ./15.exe <separationConstas> <cohesionConstant> <alignmentConstant>